top of page

 History has been a study and an avocation all my life.
 It’s a passion.
 Some of my earliest thoughts were about history.
 Where did we come from?
 What were the first cities like?
 Ancient Egypt was especially tantalising to me.
 I asked my mother soon after I started the first grade, “When are we getting to world history?”
 I was frustrated: the school was getting a rather late start in academics.
 That was my opinion.

 When a history professor pitched his programme to me in my first year at university, I proved an easy sell.
-My original avocation still held me in thrall, no matter how much of a distraction adolescence had been.
-In the intervening years, I had moved on from Egypt: through the classical ancient histories and into the Middle Ages.
-In my subsequent studies, I settled on Renaissance and Reformation history, and I went on to write a forgettable honour’s thesis on Petrarch’s concept of history.
+My original avocation still held me in thrall.
+I had moved on from Egypt: I loved the daring intellectualism of the Greeks; I enjoyed the mysticism and romance of the Middle Ages.
+In my subsequent studies, I settled on Renaissance and Reformation history, and I went on to write an honour’s thesis on Petrarch’s concept of history.

 What have I gained from it all?
 This is a mercenary world, and the question is unavoidable.
 What is the dollar value of that degree, the study, those hours spent reading history?
 Believe me, I understand.
 I understand where history stands in the hierarchy of values in our society.
 My father was an engineer who used to mock the humanities.
 Now I teach in a business programme.
 What is the payoff, the ROI?